 All nominations should be submitted to ISEP by October 27th.
 Scholarship recipients will be notified in November.

 Undergraduate students majoring in any field of study are eligible to apply for these scholarships sponsored by the Association of Teachers of Japanese.
 Japanese language study is not a prerequisite.
 Applicants must be U.S. citizens or permanent residents and be enrolled in a college or university in the United States.

-The Blakemore Foundation with the support of the Freeman Foundation announces plans for 25-30 grants during the 2007-2008 academic year for the advanced study of modern Chinese, Japanese, Korean and SE Asian languages.
+The Blakemore Foundation with the support of the Freeman Foundation offers fellowships and grants for the advanced study of modern Chinese, Japanese, Korean and SE Asian languages.
 Students pursuing professional, academic, or business careers that require frequent use of an Asian language may be eligible.
-The grant covers tuition and a stipend, plus basic living expenses.

 National Security Education Program (NSEP) David L. Boren Undergraduate Scholarships and Graduate Fellowships competitions.
 Created in 1991, NSEP awards undergraduate scholarships and graduate fellowships to American students for the study of world regions critical to U.S. interests (including Africa, Asia, Central and Eastern Europe, Eurasia, Latin America and the Caribbean, and the Middle East).
 Boren Scholarships provide up to $20,000 for an academic year's study abroad.
 Boren Fellowships provide up to $30,000 for language study and international research.